horeaporutiu/blockchainWorshop/README.md

 Nice.
 If everything is good, you should see a ✅at the bottom of the page.
 If so, click on `deploy` in the bottom left corner.
 Great job!

-## Transaction Processor Functions - .js file
+## 2. Learn about transaction Processor Functions
 Now, it's time to write the heart of our application.
 The .js file.
 Let's start with the addCofee transaction.

 We will need to create two transactions.
 To do this, we first need to create our .js file.
 Click on `add a file` on the bottom left corner of the page.
 Then click on `Script file .js`, and then `add`.
 You should now see a new .js file in the left side of the screen.
+To learn more about transaction processor functions, go here: https://hyperledger.github.io/composer/latest/reference/js_scripts

 ### Create addCoffee transaction
 This transaction will take in a size, a type of roast, a batchState, and a grower participant.
 Let's define the function as below: